Join Us In Celebrating

 We’re inviting alumni, students, faculty and friends of the School to join us for 100 Centennial dinners across the globe.Learn More

 How do you celebrate 100 years of groundbreaking public health?

 With an exciting itinerary of programs, festivities and innovative projects to spotlight 100 years of pioneering public health—connecting a century of achievements to the promise of new advances for the next century.

-Health and Humanity: A History of the Johns Hopkins School of Public Health, 1935-1985, by School historian Karen Kruse Thomas, PhD, will be published in June 2016 by Johns Hopkins University Press.
+Health and Humanity: A History of the Johns Hopkins School of Public Health, 1935-1985, by School historian Karen Kruse Thomas, PhD, was published in June 2016 by Johns Hopkins University Press.

 The School's story begins on June 13, 1916.
 William Henry Welch, the first dean of the Johns Hopkins School of Medicine and a public health visionary, announced that the University had received a grant from the Rockefeller Foundation to establish the country’s first school of public health: the Johns Hopkins School of Hygiene and Public Health.